-If you're throwing a zombie theme party, these will hopefully be of use to you.
+If you're throwing a zombie-themed party, these will hopefully be of use to you.
 I've created a few labels for foods that zombies should love.
 Don't know what to put in the jars?
-I've got that covered too!
+I've got that covered, too!

 - Pickled Brains—Either use pickled eggs or sweet onions.